You’re allowed to not hold it together.

 What we focus on in therapy

-We stop making your grief a performance review and start making room for it to be real.
+We stop making your grief a performance review and start making room for it to be real, raw, and fully felt.

 Settle your nervous system first

-• We incorporate regulation skills so waves of emotions don’t wipe you out.
+We incorporate regulation skills so those emotional waves stop flattening you.

 Giving yourself permission to feel

-• We’ll practice permission and widen your window of tolerance.
-Here, tears, anger, and numbness are signals.
-Not failures.
+We’ll practice permission and widen your window of tolerance.

 Unhook guilt + “I should have…” loops

-• When your brain replays the worst moments, we’ll target those stuck images and beliefs so they soften and stop running the day.
+When your brain replays the worst moments, we’ll target those stuck images and beliefs so they soften and stop hijacking your day.

 Rebuild identity after loss